-You can also turn on/off features like safe search, VPN for the specific device in the control section.
+You can also turn on/off features like Safe Search, blocking features such as Ad Block, and VPN for the device in the control section.
 Tap on "…" to view/configure more features.

-As of Firewalla App 1.44, we've introduced Application blocking to Firewalla, so you can now block applications like Facebook/Youtube/Tictok with a single tap.
+In Firewalla App 1.44, we introduced Application blocking to Firewalla, so you can now block applications like Facebook, Youtube, Tictok with a single tap.

-Firewalla creates a local domain name for each device, you can use the local domain to access your devices instead of IP address.
+Firewalla creates a local domain name for each device; you can use the local domain as a more "friendly" way to access your devices instead of IP address.

-The local domain name can only be changed on Firewalla Gold.
+The local domain name can only be changed on Firewalla Gold/Purple series boxes.